Skip to main content

 • Parent(s)/guardian(s), upon request, shall be given the opportunity to review the Asbestos Management Plan.
 The Sevier County School System’s AHERA Management Plan is available for public inspection upon request at the Sevier County School System Maintenance Department at 405 Catlett Road, Sevierville, TN 37862.
 Anyone interested in reviewing this plan should contact Kevin McClure or Roger Shorter at 865-453-4140.

 • In the operation of the child nutrition program, no student will be discriminated against because of race, sex, color, national origin, age, or disability.
 A student enrolled in the Sevier County School System may be eligible for free or reduced-price meals and/or free milk if income eligibility criteria are met.
-These criteria are posted annually on Sevier County School System or can be found on the Free and Reduced Meal Application distributed by the school.
+These criteria are posted annually on Sevier County School System Website or can be found on the Free and Reduced Meal Application distributed by the school.

 • Per the Family Educational Rights and Privacy Act (FERPA), the District may disclose appropriately designated directory information without written consent, unless the parent(s)/guardian(s) or eligible student (a student who is 18 years or older) has opted out of the disclosure of directory information.